 Our ADSs are currently listed on the NYSE.
 The NYSE has minimum requirements that a company must meet in order to remain listed on the NYSE.
 These requirements include maintaining a minimum average closing price of \$1.00 per ADS over a period of consecutive 30 trading days and an average market capitalization of not less than \$50 million over a 30-trading day period and stockholders' equity of not less than \$50 million.
 On November 7, 2016, we received a notice from the NYSE that the average closing price of our ADSs (prior to the ADS Ratio Change) was below the listing requirements.
 In order to bring the price of the ADSs into compliance with the listing requirements, we executed the ADS Ratio Change.
 As a result, effective from February 10, 2017, the number of our shares represented by each ADS has been changed from two shares to 10 shares.
-On March 1, 2017, we received a notice from the NYSE that a calculation of the average closing price of our ADSs for the 30-trading days ended February 28, 2017 indicated that the average closing price of our ADSs for the 30-trading day average.
+On March 1, 2017, we received a notice from the NYSE that a calculation of the average closing price of our ADSs for the 30-trading days ended February 28, 2017 indicated that the average closing price of our ADSs was above the minimum requirement of \$1.00 based on a 30-trading day average.
 Accordingly, we have resumed compliance with all NYSE continued listing requirements.